-a temporary name that points to a SAS data library.
+a name that is temporarily associated with a SAS library.
 The complete name of a SAS file consists of two words, separated by a period.
-The libref, which is the first word, indicates the library; the second word is the specific SAS file in the library.
-For example, in VLIB.NEWBDAY, VLIB is the libref that tells SAS where to look to find the file NEWBDAY.
+The libref, which is the first word, indicates the library.
+The second word is the name of the specific SAS file.
+For example, in VLIB.NEWBDAY, the libref VLIB tells SAS which library contains the file NEWBDAY.
+You assign a libref with a LIBNAME statement or with an operating system command.